• Skip to main content

 Is sourdough bread good for you?

-I am often asked if sourdough is really healthy.
+I’ve been baking Sourdough for over 40 years and I am often asked if sourdough is really healthy.
 Often people pause and wait, although the are expecting me to confess that it’s all nonsense and it doesn’t matter what kind of bread you eat.
 But asking if sourdough is really the healthiest bread in the world a genuine question so I will explain everything you need to know to better understand if sourdough is good for you.

 There is no simple answer to the question sourdough bread good for you?